2017 User's Guide

 Most non-profits are looking for people with different talents and time commitments.

 - The West Georgia Non-Profit Network is a new organization that brings together the leaders of more than 50 non-profits in Carroll, Haralson, and Heard Counties.

 - JustServe.org is a great, easy-to--use national website that is beginning to build a following in Georgia.
 Just enter your zip code to find opportunities near you.
 You can also conduct a more advanced search if you have specific criteria or interests.

 - OrgSync is UWG’s portal for connecting students to volunteer opportunities, but faculty and staff can also use it.
 Just use your UWG log-in and password.
 Contact the Center for Student Involvement for more information.

 - If you don’t know where to start, call or e-mail the Community Engagement Office and tell us what you are interested in, and we will help connect you.

 We will sponsor a Civic Club Information Fair later this Fall.
 Watch for more information.

 > Me (Greater than Me) is a group of young professionals, ages 21-35, who are interested in networking, socializing, and volunteering in the community.
 For more information, contact the Community Foundation of West Georgia at 770-832-1482 or www.cfwg.net.

 Many faculty incorporate community service as learning experiences into their classes.
-The UWG definition of “service learning” is here.
+The UWG definition of “service learning” is on the Service learning website.
 Tami Ogletree, Associate Professor in the College of Education, is serving as a Fall 2017 Faculty Fellow in the Center for Teaching and Learning to help UWG develop a more comprehensive approach to service learning.
 In the meantime, please feel free to contact the Office of Community Engagement, and we can connect you with other faculty or community partners.